mahavedalla/mahavedalla/docs/questions/nivarana/what-is-the-cause-of-anxiety.md

-# What is the cause of anxiety?
+Question: What is the cause of anxiety?
 Answer in Brief: -
  Category: Nīvaraṇa
 Sutta References: SN 22.7; DHP ??